ThelianTech-Studios/CalradiaForge/docs/refactor/refactor_master_plan.md

 - Run the verification commands listed for the phase whenever practical.
 - If a verification command cannot be run, explain why.
 - Report completed deliverables, deferred items, risks, documentation reviewed, source files reviewed, and verification results.
+- Follow `Shared Implementation Phase Closeout Workflow` before changelog or migration-map work.

 Changelog update:
-- After verifying the requested changes are implemented, update `docs/CHANGELOG.md` unless the user explicitly instructs otherwise.
+- After implementation verification, reviewer/fix passes, and manual developer inspection and approval, update `docs/CHANGELOG.md` unless the user explicitly instructs otherwise.
 - If the user provides changelog-specific instructions, follow those instructions first.
 - Preserve the existing heading format: `## VERSION - TAG | YYYY-MM-DD`.
 - Default newly created sections to the `Internal` tag.
 Use `Public Release` only when the owner explicitly instructs you to do so.